 What is the Difference Between Diesel and HVO Fuel?

-Crown HVO is our newest renewable diesel fuel which stands for Hydrotreated Vegetable Oil.
-It’s a fossil-free, paraffinic, premium quality diesel fuel, made from renewable raw materials.
-It is still relatively new to the UK market which makes us one of the only suppliers who can sell HVO to the mass market.
+Crown HVO fuel is our newest renewable diesel fuel which stands for Hydrotreated Vegetable Oil.
+It’s a FAME-free, paraffinic, premium quality diesel fuel, made from renewable raw materials.
+HVO fuel is still relatively new to the UK market which makes us one of the only suppliers who can sell it to the mass market.

-HVO fuel is already available at the pump in Finland, Sweden and other European countries.
-Finland was quick to see its potential and introduced excise duty relief to help drive adoption rates.
-These are now being phased out as the market has expanded to the point where it’s self-sustaining and we hope to see the UK follow in their green footsteps to encourage green fuel adoption.
+The renewable diesel is already available at the pump in Finland, Sweden and other European countries; Finland was quick to see its potential and introduced excise duty relief to help drive adoption rates.
+These are now being phased out as the market has expanded to the point where it’s self-sustaining and we hope to see the UK follow in its green footsteps to encourage green fuel adoption.

-To prove HVO’s benefits in improving business green credentials, we wanted to test it against DERV so that we could compare the chemical output of both fuels.
+To prove HVO fuel’s benefits in improving business green credentials, we wanted to test it against DERV so that we could compare the chemical output of both fuels.

 To help us carry out the experiment, we enlisted the help of fully independent test house, Applied Emissions in December 2018.
 Applied Emissions use PEMS test protocols which offer the most rigorous testing conditions within the automotive industry.

-This was an important test as HVO’s higher cetane number should allow more freedom for the OEM to tune its equipment for HVO and potentially reduce unabated emissions.
+This was an important test as HVO fuel’s higher cetane number should allow more freedom for the OEM to tune its equipment for HVO fuel and potentially reduce unabated emissions.